Zanobo/reaction-buildpack/README.md

  - `BUILDPACK_CLEAR_CACHE`: This buildpack stores the meteor installation in the [CACHE_DIR](https://devcenter.heroku.com/articles/buildpack-api#caching) to speed up subsequent builds.
 Set `BUILDPACK_CLEAR_CACHE=1` to clear this cache on startup.
  - `BUILD_OPTIONS`: Set to any additional options you'd like to add to the invocation of `meteor build`, for example `--debug` or `--allow-incompatible-update`.

+### Boot proxy

+Sometimes reaction takes too much time to start and Heroku thinks that there's a problem with your app.
+To sidestep this we have a simple proxy that answers every request until it's ready.

+It accepts the following environment variables:

+ - `USE_BOOT_PROXY`: Set `USE_BOOT_PROXY=1` to enable it.
+It's disabled by default.
+ - `PING_PATH`: The route we use to test if your app is ready.
+Defaults to `/`.
+You need to add a leading slash.
+ - `PING_INTERVAL`: Interval between probes, in seconds.
+Defaults to 1 second.
+ - `BOOT_TIMEOUT`: Maximum time to wait for your app in seconds.
+Defaults to 3600 (1 Hour).
+If reached we exit with an error.

 ## Extras

 The basic buildpack should function correctly for any normal-ish meteor app,